SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step  36: ... for each store

-### Step  35: Now, you want to see how the 2025 units compare to previous years for each store.
+Now, you want to see how the 2025 units compare to previous years for each store.

 1. Type `compare 2025 units with previous year by store`
 2. Press **enter**, or click **Ask**